SSR 03- 2p

 evaluation process, just as for any other impairment.
 Because finding that RSDS/CRPS

-is a medically determinable impairment requires the presence of chronic pain and at
+is a medically determinable impairment requires the presence of chronic pain and one

-pain is an expected symptom in this disorder.
-Other symptoms, including such things
+find that pain is an expected symptom in this disorder.
+Other symptoms, including

-as extreme sensitivity to touch or pressure, or abnormal sensations of heat or cold,
+such things as extreme sensitivity to touch or pressure, or abnormal sensations of

-can also be associated with this disorder.
-Given that a variety of symptoms can be
+heat or cold, can also be associated with this disorder.
+Given that a variety of symptoms

-associated with RSDS/CRPS, and that it has been established as a medically determinable
+can be associated with RSDS/CRPS, once the disorder has been established as a medically

-impairment, the adjudicator must evaluate the intensity, persistence, and limiting
+determinable impairment, the adjudicator must evaluate the intensity, persistence,

-effects of the individual's symptoms to determine the extent to which the symptoms
+and limiting effects of the individual's symptoms to determine the extent to which

-limit the individual's ability to do basic work activities.
-For this purpose, whenever
+the symptoms limit the individual's ability to do basic work activities.
+For this

-the individual's statements about the intensity, persistence, or functionally limiting
+purpose, whenever the individual's statements about the intensity, persistence, or

-effects of pain or other symptoms are not substantiated by objective medical evidence,
+functionally limiting effects of pain or other symptoms are not substantiated by objective

-the adjudicator must make a finding on the credibility of the individual's statements
+medical evidence, the adjudicator must make a finding on the credibility of the individual's

-based on a consideration of the entire case record.
-This includes the medical signs
+statements based on a consideration of the entire case record.
+This includes the medical

-and laboratory findings, the individual's own statements about the symptoms, any statements
+signs and laboratory findings, the individual's own statements about the symptoms,

-and other information provided by treating or examining physicians or psychologists
+any statements and other information provided by treating or examining medical sources

 and other persons about the symptoms and how they affect the individual, and any other